autopi-io/documentation/docs/cloud/device_management/move_to_dedicated_environment.md

 $ minionutil.restart
 ```

-## 3. Re-applying any custom settings.
+## 3. Re-Applying Any Custom Settings.

 Since you just moved the device from one environment to another, it is important that you recognize that any settings that was applied on the old environment, will not be migrated automatically unless we explicitly let you know this has been done.